Malargüe

+Etymology

+The name Malargüe is a rendering of the Mapundungun name Malal Hue, meaning "stone corral" or "place of corrals".

 Overview

 The city is located in a semi-arid area.
 Agriculture is focused on the production of seed potato, along with minor crops such as alfalfa, onion and garlic.
 In the past, the local industries included oil exploration and production (now almost completely deactivated) and uranium mining.
 As a touristic area, Malargüe provides hotels and cabins for visitors interested in eco-tourism in the summer and skiing in the winter at the nearby resorts of Las Leñas and Los Molles.

 The city is known for its traditional dish, the chivito (baby goat).
 It hosts the annual National Festival of the Goat and the Provincial Festival of the Lamb, during the second week of January.

 History

 1972

 On 13 October 1972 the Uruguayan Air Force Flight 571 crashed in the Andes, in the municipal territory of Malargüe (34°45′54″S 70°17′11″W).

 Climate

 Malargüe's climate is dry and relatively cold.
 It is a semi-arid climate under the Köppen climate classification.
 Summers bring very warm days (the average high is 28 C) and cool nights (11 C), with sporadic thunderstorms occurring.
 By March or early April, frost is to be expected, and during the winter (May to September), wild fluctuations of temperature can occur: the average high is 11 C and the average low is -2 C, but northwesterly winds that blow downslope from the Andes can bring temperatures of 25 C, and extreme Antarctic outbreaks will bring periods of snow, daytime highs well below 0 C and night lows well below -12 C.